-5. How does SIU notify students and employees about an immediate threat to life safety?
+How does SIU notify students and employees about an immediate threat to life safety?

-The University notifies students and employees about an immediate threat to life safety by the use of emails, social media, and notifications posted on the SIU Alerts website.
+The University notifies students and employees about an immediate threat to life safety using emails, social media, and notifications posted on the SIU Alerts website.

-6. Who is authorized at SIU to notify students and employees about an immediate threat to life safety?
+Who is authorized at SIU to notify students and employees about an immediate threat to life safety?

-The Student Services Coordinator and Human Resources Coordinator, under the direct authority provided by the San Ignacio University Vice President, is authorized to notify students and employees about an immediate threat to life and safety.
+The Student Services Coordinator and Human Resources Coordinator, under the direct authority provided by the San Ignacio University President, is authorized to notify students and employees about an immediate threat to life and safety.

-7. How does SIU test and evaluate emergency response and evacuation procedures?
+How does SIU test and evaluate emergency response and evacuation procedures?